Course code: MULT-UB.0275.60

 - Basic statistics: Mean, median, mode, variance, standard deviation, covariance, correlation

 - You will be using a computer with Microsoft Excel and a wireless internet connection in every class.
 For the classroom sessions, a computer will be provided for all students in the course.
-If you prefer, you are welcome to bring your own computer.
-If you want to bring your own, either Mac or Windows is OK but Windows is preferred because Excel works much better on Windows.
+If you prefer, you are welcome to bring your computer.
+If you want to bring your own, either Mac or Windows is OK, but Windows is preferred because Excel works much better on Windows.
 I will be using Excel on Windows in class.
-You computer must have Microsoft Excel (2010 or higher) and an ability to connect to a wireless network.
+Your computer must have Microsoft Excel (2010 or higher) and connect to a wireless network.
 Stern will provide you the user id and password to connect to the Stern network.

 - Previous experience with Excel is not required.
 You will be taught the necessary skills in class.

 - You will be doing Excel-based assignments outside class as well.
 Stern will provide you a computer only during class.
-Outside class hours, you will be able to use computer labs at NYU, or you can use your own computer if you have one.
+Outside class hours, you will be able to use computer labs at NYU or use your computer if you have one.

 - The class relies on your participation.
 Attendance is mandatory.
 Eating/drinking in class, checking phones/email is prohibited.

 Help and Office

 - I will not require a textbook.
 I will distribute materials in class.